Rajendra Singh (RSS)

-Rajendra Singh (29 January 1922 – 14 July 2003), was the fourth Sarsanghchalak (Chief) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
-He was chief of that organisation between 1994 and 2000.
+Rajendra Singh (Rajju Bhaiya) (29 January 1922 – 14 July 2003), was the fourth Sarsanghchalak (Supreme Leader) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+He was supreme leader of that organisation between 1994 and 2000.
 A physicist by profession, he was a professor and head of the Department of Physics at the University of Allahabad but left the post and joined the RSS full-time in 1966.

 Early life

 Rajendra Singh was born on 29 January 1922, in the village of Banail, located in the Bulandshahr district, United Provinces.
 He was born into a Tomar Rajput family, to parents Jwala Devi and Balbir Pratap Singh.
 His father was an engineer in the Shahjahanpur.

 Rajendra Singh completed his matriculation in Unnao.
 He subsequently attended the Modern School in New Delhi for a brief period before transferring to St. Joseph's College in Nainital.
 He later pursued higher education at the University of Allahabad, where he earned BSc, MSc, and PhD degrees.